 As a culture, we equate pain with weakness and failure.
 You work your ass off to overcome an injury, and, in the end, it comes back stronger than before.
 But what if the pain you experience isn’t a result of your physical capabilities but your medical history?
 Many people suffer from pelvic and gynaecologic pain caused by a number of underlying medical conditions.

 For most sufferers of hip pain, hip impingement is the culprit.
 Hip impingement occurs when your hip bone rubs against the cartilage in your hip socket, causing pain and swelling.
-It is most commonly caused by certain sports, such as running, basketball, or tennis, but can also be caused by poor posture and certain movements.
+It is most commonly caused by certain sports, such as running, basketball, or tennis.
+But it can also be caused by poor posture, especially while sitting, which, by the way, can be rectified by using an ergonomic chair (those interested can purchase office furniture like this one on the Web).

 Osteoarthritis is characterized by joint pain, stiffness, swelling, and narrowing of the joints and can lead to permanent joint damage.
 And while hip pain is often a symptom of osteoarthritis, hip injuries and arthritis can develop separately.
 Pain in the hips can be caused by a torn muscle or ligament, an injury, or a disease such as rheumatoid arthritis or gout.